CortexIntelligentAutomation/docs/content/en/docs/2024.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements:

+* Subject field must be in one of the following formats depending on whether a multi-domain or wildcard certificate is used:
+  * Multi-domain certificate - If using the [gobetween][] load balancer this should be specified as the FQDN of the load balancer server (e.g. `CN=load-balancer.domain.com`).
+If using a different load balancer this must be specified as the FQDN of one of the application servers (e.g. `CN=application-server.domain.com`)
-* Subject field must be in a wildcard format, pertaining to the domain of the Application Servers (e.g. `CN=*.domain.com`).
+  * Wildcard certificate - wildcard format, pertaining to the domain of the Application Servers (e.g. `CN=*.domain.com`).
 * Subject alternative names must include any additional host names that should be able to be used to access the API Gateway Service.
+Additionally if using a multi-domain certificate:
+  * The FQDN, NetBIOS Name and IP address of all application servers must be added.
+  * Optionally, the FQDN, NetBIOS Name and IP address of the web application server must be added if the same certificate will be used for the [web application server][].
 * Certificate file must be in a .PFX file format, with a known password.
 * Certificate file must contain the full chain of certificates.
 * Certificate file must include the private key.